In today’s Breastfeeding 101 post, I have broken down EVERYTHING there is to possibly know about… milk, boobs and breastfeeding as well as…

 Bear in mind that freezing breast milk does kill off some of the antibodies.

-- For up to 5 days in a fridge.
+- Up to 5 days in a fridge.

 - Up to 2 weeks in a freezer compartment.